 The Ex Parte Order can grant you temporary custody of your children and order the abuser to:

-- stay away from your home, workplace and/or your children's school.
+- Stay away from your home, workplace and your children's school

 A Protective Order hearing will be scheduled within seven days of filing your order.